Rene Pinto Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks eighth in MLB.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks seventh in the league.

-- The Mariners' 3.71 team ERA ranks first among all MLB pitching staffs.
+- The Mariners have a 3.74 team ERA that ranks first across all league pitching staffs.

-- The Mariners allow the sixth-fewest home runs in baseball (154 total, 1.1 per game).
+- The Mariners allow the eighth-fewest home runs in baseball (157 total, 1.1 per game).

+- Thornton takes the mound for his first start of the season for the Mariners.

+- The 29-year-old right-hander came out of the bullpen in his most recent outing this season, one of 18 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.